micropython/micropython/ciaa-nxp/README.md

 The 7-tuple has the following format:
 (year, month, day, weekday, hours, minutes, seconds)

+Field "weekday" takes values from 0 to 6
 RTC module will continue working after a CPU reset.
 If a battery is provided, RTC module will be working without main power supply.

 Calibration Example: